Mackinac Bridge

 The Mackinac Bridge (/ˈmækənɔː/ MAK-ə-naw; also referred to as the Mighty Mac or Big Mac) is a suspension bridge that connects the Upper and Lower peninsulas of the U.S. state of Michigan.
 It spans the Straits of Mackinac, a body of water connecting Lake Michigan and Lake Huron, two of the Great Lakes.
-Opened in 1957, the 26372 ft bridge is the world's 29th-longest main span and is the longest suspension bridge between anchorages in the Western Hemisphere.
+Opened in 1957, the 26372 ft bridge is the world's 32nd-longest main span and is the longest suspension bridge between anchorages in the Western Hemisphere.
 The Mackinac Bridge is part of Interstate 75 (I-75) and carries the Lake Michigan and Huron components of the Great Lakes Circle Tour across the straits; it is also a segment of the U.S. North Country National Scenic Trail.
 The bridge connects the city of St. Ignace to the north with the village of Mackinaw City to the south.

-Envisioned since the 1880s, the bridge was designed by the engineer David B. Steinman and completed in 1957 only after many decades of struggles to begin construction.
-The bridge has since become an iconic symbol of the state of Michigan.
+The concept of the bridge was imagined since the 1880s, but the bridge was finally created in 1957, designed by the engineer David B. Steinman, after decades of struggles to begin construction.
+The bridge has become a well-known symbol of the state of Michigan.

 Length

-The bridge opened on November 1, 1957, connecting two peninsulas linked for decades by ferries.
-At the time, the bridge was formally dedicated as the "world's longest suspension bridge between anchorages", allowing a superlative comparison to the Golden Gate Bridge, which has a longer center span between towers, and the San Francisco–Oakland Bay Bridge, which has an anchorage in the middle.
+The bridge opened on November 1, 1957, connecting the two peninsulas that were before only linked by ferries.
+At the time of creation, the bridge was the world's longest suspension bridge between two anchorages.

-It remains the longest suspension bridge with two towers between anchorages in the Western Hemisphere.
-Much longer anchorage-to-anchorage spans have been built in the Eastern Hemisphere, including the Akashi Kaikyō Bridge in Japan (6532 ft), but the long leadups to the anchorages on the Mackinac make its total shoreline-to-shoreline length of 26,372 feet—28 ft short of 5 mi—longer than the Akashi Kaikyo (2.4 mi).
+It is still the longest suspension bridge with two towers between anchorages in the Western Hemisphere.
+Since its construction, longer anchorage-to-anchorage spans have been built in the Eastern Hemisphere, including the Akashi Kaikyō Bridge in Japan (6532 ft).

-The length of the bridge's main span is 3800 ft, which makes it the third-longest suspension span in the United States and 29th longest suspension span worldwide.
-It is also one of the world's longest bridges overall.
+The length of the bridge's main span is 3800 ft, which makes it the third-longest suspension span in the United States and 32nd longest suspension span worldwide.